ten-protocol/ten-whitepaper/threat-model.md

 The mechanism to prevent this attack is described in detail in the [Withdrawals](./obscuro-ethereum-interaction.md#withdrawals) section.

-The high-level goal of the protections is to transform such an attack into a liveness attack on the withdrawal function.
+The high level goal of the protections is to transform such an attack into a liveness attack on the withdrawal function.

 ### Colluding write level attacks
 An extreme variant of the _Write-level attack_ is performed by a powerful group that hacked the TEE and was able to take complete control of all the Aggregator nodes.